Censorship in the 4th of August State

 The Ministry of Press and Tourism was created on August 26 through the Emergency Law 45/1936, and Metaxas appointed Nikoloudis to head it.
 The responsibilities of the ministry varied from the “enlightenment” of public opinion, to the handling of the Greek and foreign press, art, theatre, cinema, music, radio, congresses and exhibitions.
 The publishing activities of the ministry included printing a large amount of propaganda material to promote the 4th of August State’s ideology.

 Under the surveillance of the Minister, the regime imposed a policy of massive book prohibitions and book burnings of works of writers such as Karl Marx, Sigmund Freud, Zweig, Heine, France, Bernard Shaw, Darwin, Fyodor Dostoyevsky, Immanuel Kant, Leo Tolstoy, Gorky and others whose ideas were considered liberal, democratic or Marxist.
 The regime also imposed censorship on Greek classics like Thucydides and Sophocles, their “Epitaph” and “Antigone” respectively being the prime examples.
+In Nazi style, the regime went as far as performing public burning of 445 censored books, in Piraeus and in Sparta.

 As regards to the press, the regime pursued a policy of imprisonment or exile towards opposition journalists whereas only the favorable newspapers continued to exist and only favorable articles were allowed to be published.
 It even imposed censorship on musical records, and prosecuted the rebetika music, the music of the refugees from Asia Minor.